iturdikulov/notes/my activities.md

 ## Mentoring and helping

-I don't think I'm great at this, but I'm trying to help people on [[github]], and in future on [[stack overflow]].
+I don't think I'm great at this, but I'm trying to help people on [[GitHub]], and in future on [[stack overflow]].
 Sometimes on different platforms or IRL.